Insurance Jobs in USA with Visa Sponsorship

 What types of insurance roles are most likely to offer visa sponsorship?

 Actuarial, underwriting, and data analytics roles at large insurance carriers tend to have the strongest sponsorship track records.
-These positions require specialized quantitative and regulatory knowledge that qualifies them as specialty occupations under H-1B standards.
+These positions require specialized quantitative and regulatory knowledge that qualifies them as specialty occupations under H-1B visa standards.

 Do major insurance companies sponsor H-1B visas?